 Frankincense oil for sunburn

-Another powerful oil on the list of the best essential oils for sunburn is frankincense.
+Another powerful oil on the list is frankincense.
 Similarly, to the peppermint EO, this oil also provides pain relief when applied topically.
 Moreover, it boosts the regeneration of the skin, which is very important especially when the cells have been damaged!

 While frankincense is frequently used for healing wounds and cuts, it is also excellent for wrinkles, scars, and even dry skin!
 Frankincense oil has moisturizing properties!
 Moreover, it can also rejuvenate the skin, soothe irritated skin, prevent premature aging.